Health Savings Accounts (HSA) after Medicare Enrollment

 THe Key Rule

 This rule applies even if you still have a high-deductible health plan (HDHP).
-The good news: You can continue to use your existing HSA funds for qualified medical expenses tax-free.
+The good news: You can continue to use your existing HSA funds (pre-enrollment) for qualified medical expenses tax-free.

 What You Can Do:

-• Use HSA funds to pay Medicare premiums, including Parts B, D, and Medicare Advantage plans.
+- Use HSA funds to pay Medicare premiums, including Parts B, D, and Medicare Advantage plans.

-• Cover out-of-pocket healthcare costs like copays, deductibles, and prescriptions.
+- Cover out-of-pocket healthcare costs like copays, deductibles, and prescriptions.

-• Withdraw funds for non-medical expenses after age 65.
+- Withdraw funds for non-medical expenses after age 65.
 Although those withdrawals will be taxed as income, they will not face the 20% penalty that applies to younger account holders.

-Planning Tip
+Planning TiPS

 Is It a Good Idea?

+It’s important to understand how Medicare and HSAs fit together to potentially aid in a smooth retirement transition.
 We can help you consider the options.
 Please call us with any questions or to discuss your specific plans!

 Disclosures